MoD backs satellite 'origami radar antennas'

 The approach has been called "origami engineering".

-The antennas would transmit (via a smaller inter-structure) and receive the radar pulses that are used to map the surface of the Earth.
+The antennas would transmit (via a smaller inner-structure) and receive the radar pulses that are used to map the surface of the Earth.

 The great advantage of this type of observation is that the pulses are not obstructed by cloud and will sense the ground even in darkness.